Like with scientific publications, there are multiple ways how to publish your data:

 You can easily check some of these information at re3data.org.
 Each entry, in the upper right corner, includes a series of pictograms which tell you, for example, whether the repository uses persistent identifiers, whether it is open or certified.
 You can find more information in the detailed entry or on the website of the repository.

-Different data journals may have different policies but the general aim is for the data paper to describe the dataset, provide information on what the data are, how and where they were created and so on, and the paper should also contain a link back to the dataset (ideally via a persistent identifier such as a DOI).
-Data papers should not include scientific analyses made by using the data.
+The structure of data papers may vary depending on the requirements of individual journals, but a fundamental characteristic is that they describe a specific, publicly accessible dataset, not an analysis conducted on it.
+A data paper should provide information on what the data are, how and where they were created and so on, and the paper should also contain a link back to the dataset (ideally via a persistent identifier such as DOI).
 Generally, the publishers should not host the data; instead, the dataset should be deposited in a trusted open access repository so that even if the paper might have restricted access, the dataset would still be available.

-Most data journals also perform peer review, however, there may be differences in terms of what the reviewers are requested to assess and whether the peer review process is open or not.
+Just like traditional publications, data journals follow a standard peer review process, however, there may be differences in terms of what the reviewers are requested to assess and whether the peer review process is open or not.

 Listed below are some examples of data journals and you can find further examples here.